hieuimba/Lichess-Spark-DataPipeline/README.md

 ![image](https://github.com/user-attachments/assets/a7056166-a55c-477e-b52f-9923d62b1e71)

 - Save the pipeline.

+Note: The default cluster type is an 8 core Standard_DS4_v2 cluster.
+In my tests, I've found that this cluster is the best option in terms of processing time and cost compared to the 4 and 16 cores versions.
+Upgrading to a larger cluster will improve processing time but comes with extra costs which might not be worth it.

 ### 7. Run pipeline
 To trigger the pipeline, provide the Month parameter value which specifies the target month in "yyyy-MM" format (e.g., "2024-06" for June 2024).
 Afterwards, the data should be automatically downloaded, processed and stored in its respective containers.